stacyholtz6/GifTastic/README.md

 ![Toggle](assets/images/toggle.gif)

 ```
-Type a topic in the input field and click submit.
-The new button is added to the top of the page and the new gifs function the same way.
+--- Type a topic in the input field and click submit.
+---The new button is added to the top of the page.
 ```
 ![Add Gif](assets/images/addButton.gif)